lardemua/ros_bridge/carla_ros_template_matching/README.md

-# Carla ROS Template Bounding Boxes
+# Carla ROS Template Matching Bounding Boxes

 The ```carla_ros_template_matching``` package can be used to draw the 2D bounding boxes around the objects present in the CARLA world that match the template object according to their location in the image and converts the results into an OpenCV image.